gcanti/monocle-ts/README.md

-# monocle-ts
-A porting of scala monocle library to TypeScript
+A (partial) porting of scala [monocle](https://github.com/julien-truffaut/Monocle) library to TypeScript